-- The Robert A. Skinner Filtration Plant\ treats water from the Colorado River and from the SWP.
-The Skinner Plant uses chloramine for final disinfection. - \ The Mills and Skinner Filtration Plants are owned and operated by The Metropolitan Water District of Southern California (MWD). - \\ Typically served by Mills Filtration Plant and occasionally served by the Skinner Filtration Plant. - \\\ Typically served by Hemet Water Filtration Plant and occasionally served by Skinner Filtration Plant. - \\\\ This area is served water produced by Rancho California Water District.
+• The Robert A. Skinner Filtration Plant^{} treats water from the Colorado River and from the SWP.
+The Skinner Plant adjusts the fluoride levels in the water to an optimal level recommended by the CDC for oral health, and uses chloramine for final disinfection.

+The Mills and Skinner Filtration Plants are owned and operated by The Metropolitan Water District of Southern California (Metropolitan).
+Typically served by the Mills Filtration Plant and occasionally served by the Skinner Filtration Plant.
+Typically served by the Hemet Water Filtration Plant and occasionally served by the Skinner Filtration Plant.
+This area is served water produced by Rancho California Water District.
+(RCWD).
+You may view RCWD's Consumer Confidence Report on their website at www.ranchowater.com.